rivm-syso/PV-ABM-LCA/README.md

   - Collects data from consumer, recycler, and refurbisher agents.
   - Aggregates the collected data to form the inputs for the metamodel.
   - Updates the metamodel inputs with the aggregated data.
-- **Impact Calculation**: Defined and used a function to calculate the impact.
+##### Function: `impact_calculation()`
+- **Description**: This function calculates the environmental impact based on the current state of the model.
+It uses the metamodel to estimate the impact of various actions and decisions made by the agents.
+- **Purpose**: To provide an accurate estimation of the environmental impact resulting from the agents' actions and decisions.
+- **How it Works**:
+  - Collects inputs for the metamodel.
+  - Uses the metamodel to estimate the impact based on the collected data
+  - Updates the model with the calculated impact values.
+##### Function: `impact_effect()`
-- **Pro-Environmental Attitude**: Added a function to calculate the material depletion effect on the pro-environmental attitude level of agents.
+- **Description**: This function calculates the effect of environmental impacts on the pro-environmental attitude level of agents.
+- **Purpose**: To adjust the pro-environmental attitude of agents based on the environmental impacts.
+- **How it Works**:
+  - Checks the current impact count against the concern and no concern thresholds.
+  - Adjusts the pro-environmental attitude based on whether the impact count is above the concern threshold, below the indifference threshold, or in between.
+  - Returns the calculated effect on the pro-environmental attitude.

 ### 2. ABM_CE_PV_ConsumerAgents
 This script defines the rules at the agent level, which are applied to each agent at every timestep.
 The most important rule is the theory of planned behavior, based on which the agents make a choice about the end of life.
-Here I modified the function `tpb_attitude`, which assigns an attitude level to each agent, doubling the attitude when the impact is higher than a threshold of concern or halving the attitude when the impact is lower than a threshold of no concern.
+A key function, tpb_attitude, has been modified to incorporate the impact_effect() function.
+##### Function: `tpb_attitude()`
+- **Description**: Assigns an attitude level to each agent based on their decision-making process.
+Options considered pro-environmental get a higher score than other options by default.
+Then the attitude is modified by multiplying it with 1 + effect (calculated with impact_eff() function).
+- **Purpose**: To ensure that pro-environmental options are favored in the decision-making process.
+- **How it Works**:
+  - Iterates through the attitude levels for each decision option
+  - For EoL pathways, it adjusts the attitude level based on whether the option is considered pro-environmental (repair, sell, recycle) or not.
+  - For purchase choices, it adjusts the attitude level based on whether the option is considered pro-environmental (used, certified) or not.
+  - Returns the weighted attitude levels.

 ### 3. ABM_CE_PV_MultipleRun
 This script defines the number of runs and fixes variable parameters for each run.
-I used it to produce scenarios, a sort of local sensitivity analysis with different thresholds.
+It was used to find the values for max and min impact.

 ### 4. ABM_CE_PV_ProducerAgents, ABM_CE_PV_RecyclerAgents, ABM_CE_PV_RefurbisherAgents, and ABM_CE_PV_BatchRun
 These scripts define the behavior of different types of agents (producers, recyclers, refurbishers) and the batch run process.
 These scripts have not been modified.